msoap/go-carpet/README.md

-        -file string - comma-separated list of files to test (default: all) -func string - comma-separated functions list (default: all functions) -include-vendor - include vendor directories for show coverage (Godeps, vendor)
+        -file string - comma-separated list of files to test (default: all) -func string - comma-separated functions list (default: all functions) -include-vendor - include vendor directories for show coverage (Godeps, vendor) -args - pass additional arguments for go test (for example "-short" or "-i -timeout t")

 For view in less, use `-R` option: